 Even just buying tampons at the store, you had to buy like ten other things to go with it, so you can kinda hide the fact that you're on your period.
 In high school, a male friend told me that he was so shocked because he heard that one of his friends had her period and it stained her underwear.
 He explained how disgusting he thought that was.
 I thought: 'That happens to me every single month; every time I have my period I stain my underwear.'

 What about representation of periods in films and on TV?

 I've seen every episode of Sex and the City multiple times, and I don't think that they have their period once.
 Maybe once?
 But I don't remember that being a factor.
 It's a show about four women, so that's strange.
 It's pretty rare that female characters in movies deal with having their periods.
 When I first became sexually active, it was a big deal.
 What if I'm on my period when I see this person?
 I had to schedule around it.
 But you don't see that in movies.

 What reaction have you had?

-After Salty [a feminist newsletter] published the photos and it got a lot of really good feedback, people emailed me and told me how much it touched them.
+After Salty [a feminist newsletter] published the photos and it got a lot of really good feedback; people have emailed me and told me how much it touched them.
 But before they took it, I had a really hard time getting anyone to publish them.
-People said it was "too much" or "gross."
-I started to doubt myself; I thought maybe they are too much—I almost gave up.
+People said it was "too much" or "gross".
+I started to doubt myself; I thought maybe they are too much – I almost gave up.
 After Salty, though, it blew up.
-There's been a couple of haters, but for the most part, it has been positive.
+There's been a couple of haters, but for the most part it's been positive.
 Some people said they felt moved by it, which is cool.
 Some people commented saying that they still feel uncomfortable about their period, but now they see that there is another way of dealing with it.

 In a new relationship, what do you think is the best way of broaching the topic of period sex?